 2.1.
 Animals and induction of SAH by endoperforation

-Male C57BL/6, 8 to 10 week old mice were used to create the SAH by means of endoperforationing micro vessels in the brain with the help of a monofilament [25].
-SAH in mice was induced by endovascular perforation along the circle of Willis by a 5–0 nylon monofilament to study vasospasm.
+We created SAH in male C57BL/6, 8- to 10-week-old mice by endoperforating micro vessels along the circle of Willis using a 5–0 nylon monofilament [25]. .
 Sham control mice were subjected to the same surgical procedure without endoperforation.
-All postoperative care was given by the experimenter and UF veterinarian technicians after surgery.
+All postoperative care was given by the experimenter and UF veterinarian technicians.
 All experiments were performed following the University of Florida Institutional Animal Care and Use Committee recommendations and the ARRIVE guidelines [26].
 All personnel performing the surgery, functional assessments, histology, and histological assessments were blinded to the experimental conditions.

 2.2.
-CO treatment in SAH induced mice
+CO treatment in SAH-induced mice

-We used one time points for CO exposure such that starting at day 1 immediately after 2 h of SAH (endoperforation).
-Mice were exposed to CO (SAH+CO) or medical grade air (SAH+air) and then once every day for 7 d.
-Mice were placed inside a Plexiglas chamber at room temperature for exposure to CO (250ppm) at 1 L/min flow.
-The dose of CO and treatment time point were adapted from our previous study [27].
-CO level in the chamber was monitored by a Single Gas Analyzer, CO91 (Universal Enterprises, Beaverton, OR).
-Sham control (Sham+air) mice received air exposure for 1 h at the same flow rate of air as SAH mice.
+We used one time point for CO exposure that started at day 1 immediately after 2 h of SAH (endoperforation) when mice were exposed to CO (SAH+CO) or medical-grade air (SAH+air).
+This took place once every day for 7 d.
+Mice were placed inside a Plexiglas chamber at room temperature and exposed to CO (250ppm) at 1 L/min flow.
+We adopted the dose of CO and treatment time point from our previous study [27].
+The CO level in the chamber was monitored by a Single Gas Analyzer (CO91, Universal Enterprises, Beaverton, OR).
+Sham control (Sham+air) mice received air for 1 h at the same flow rate as SAH mice.
 CO at 250ppm was administered daily for 1 h.
 After 1 h of CO/air exposure, mice were removed from the chamber and placed in their original cages.

-After the surgery, mice were assessed for neurobehavioral functions, such as motor function, locomotor activity, and neurological deficit at 24 h and 7 d.
-After the behavioral assessment, mice were perfused and the brains were harvested and kept at -80oC for further processing.
-Brains sections of 10 µm were obtained on cryostat and stained with hematoxylin and eosin staining to analyze vasospasm in MCA and ACA.
+After the surgery, mice were assessed for neurobehavioral functions such as motor function, locomotor activity, and neurological deficit at 24 h and 7 d.
+After the behavioral assessments, mice were perfused and their brains were harvested and kept at −80oC for further processing.
+Ten-micrometer brain sections were obtained using a cryostat and were stained with hematoxylin and eosin to analyze vasospasm in the middle and (MCA) anterior cerebral arteries (ACA).

 2.3.
 Functional assessments

-Functional outcomes were tested in WT mice following SAH by an experimenter blinded to the experimental conditions.
-For open field activity and rotarod testing, each group received pre-testing before surgery followed by neuro-behavioral assessments at 24 h and 7 d after SAH.
-All the neuro-behavioral and functional tasks were done at the same time of the day and in between each task 30 to 45 min of rest was given to the mice.
+We blind tested functional outcomes in wildtype mice after SAH.
+For open field activity and rotarod testing, each group received pretesting before surgery followed by 24-h and 7-d post-surgery neurobehavioral assessments.
+All neurobehavioral and functional tasks were done at the same time of the day and mice were given 30 to 45 min in between each task.

 2.3.1.
-Neurological deficit score
+Neurological deficit score (NDS)

-The neurologic deficits induced by SAH were evaluated by a 24-point scoring system originally introduced by Clark et al. [28] and previously reported by us [29,30].
-This neurological deficit scoring system includes body symmetry, gait, climbing, circling behavior, front limb symmetry, and compulsory circling.
-Each test score is graded from 0 to 4 thus establishing a maximum deficit of 24 points.
+We used a 24-point scoring system originally introduced by Clark et al. [28] and previously reported by us [29,30] to evaluate the neurologic deficits induced by SAH The NDS scoring system includes body symmetry, gait, climbing, circling behavior, front limb symmetry, and compulsory circling.
+Each test score is graded from 0 to 4, thus establishing a maximum deficit of 24 points.

 2.3.2.
 Open field locomotor activity test

-This test is a sensitive method used to assess gross and fine locomotor activity including ambulatory and stereotypic counts.
-Open field activity was monitored by an automated MED Associates (Med Associates, Inc., St. Albans, VT) video tracking interface system following the procedure we have reported previously [29].
-Mice were pretested for 3 d before surgery to obtain a baseline activity.
-Thereafter, these activities were observed at 1 and 7 d after SAH.
-Briefly, mice were individually housed in four transparent acrylic cages and their simultaneous activities were recorded for a period of 30m.
+This test is a sensitive method used to assess gross and fine locomotor activity, including ambulatory and stereotypic counts.
+We monitored open field activity with an automated MED Associates (Med Associates, Inc., St. Albans, VT) video tracking interface system following the procedure we have reported previously [29].
+Mice were pretested for 3 d before surgery to obtain their baseline activity.
+Thereafter, these activities were observed 1 and 7 d after SAH.
+In brief, mice were individually housed in four transparent acrylic cages and their simultaneous activities were recorded for a period of 30 min.

 2.3.3.
 Rotarod test